timothymathison/TrailMonitor-AWS-Lambda/README.md

 ---

-## API Gateway Configuration
+## AWS API Gateway Configuration

 The API for this data service (TrailMonitor) has two methods (GET, and POST) and is deployed to two stages (TrailMonitor and TrailMonitor_Beta).
-Currently, both stages are from deployments with identical configurations except for the Lambda functions to invoke: the `*_Beta` stage will invoke the pair of `*_Beta` Lambda functions.
+Currently, both stages are from deployments with identical configurations except for which Lambda functions to invoke; the `*_Beta` stage will invoke the pair of `*_Beta` Lambda functions.

 Custom configurations are primarily set in relation to response status codes and body content mapping.